xarray-contrib/xskillscore/README.rst

 History
 -------

-**xskillscore** was orginally developed to parallelize forecast metrics of the multi-model-multi-ensemble forecasts associatd with the `SubX <https://journals.ametsoc.org/doi/pdf/10.1175/BAMS-D-18-0270.1>`_ project.
+**xskillscore** was orginally developed to parallelize forecast metrics of the multi-model-multi-ensemble forecasts associated with the `SubX <https://journals.ametsoc.org/doi/pdf/10.1175/BAMS-D-18-0270.1>`_ project.
 We are indebted to the **xarray** community for their `advice <https://groups.google.com/forum/#!searchin/xarray/xskillscore%7Csort:date/xarray/z8ue0G-BLc8/Cau-dY_ACAAJ>`_ in getting this package started.